s1702583/myKotlinRepo/README.md

 # myKotlinRepo

-# Everything is go great in life
+# Everything is so great in life